×

 What is a typical expat home or apartment like in Antigua?

 "A typical expat home or apartment in Antigua, often reflects the city's colonial history with Spanish-style architecture.
 These homes usually feature a central courtyard, around which the rest of the house is built.
 The living spaces are often spacious with high ceilings, large windows, and traditional tiled floors.
 Many homes also have a rooftop terrace, offering stunning views of the surrounding volcanoes and cityscape.
 The interiors are usually furnished with a mix of modern amenities and traditional Guatemalan decor.
 Kitchens are typically equipped with modern appliances, while bathrooms often feature hand-painted tiles.
 Many expat homes also have a small garden area, providing a green space within the property.
-Despite being in a historic city, these homes often come with modern conveniences such as Wi-Fi, cable TV, and sometimes even a small swimming pool," remarked one expat who made the move to Antigua.
+Despite being in a historic city, these homes often come with modern conveniences such as Wi-Fi, cable TV, and sometimes even a small swimming pool," wrote a member in Antigua.

 What is the average cost of housing in Antigua?